microsoft/appcenter/specs/2019-04/Windows-Plan.md

 Our team is considering support other features including, but not limited to the following:

-- Distributing Windows apps using .AppInstaller files (this will allow developers to release over the air updates) [(#52)](https://github.com/Microsoft/appcenter/issues/52)
+- Distributing Windows apps using .appinstaller files (this will allow developers to release over the air updates) [(#52)](https://github.com/Microsoft/appcenter/issues/52)
 - Handled exceptions for UWP apps [(#150)](https://github.com/Microsoft/appcenter/issues/150)
 - Distribution, analytics and crash reporting for .NET Core 3 [(#53)](https://github.com/Microsoft/appcenter/issues/53)
 - Distribution, analytics and crash reporting for WinForms